 An LLC is a useful device in separating business from personal affairs.
 Failing to do this is a common mistake of novice investors.
 Running business income and expenses through one’s personal account may not be illegal, but it can complicate your defense if you are sued.
 It will be alleged that you “commingled funds” which may arouse the suspicions of the judge and jury and result in your failing the “smell test.”
 This sort of error can result in an investor being held personally liable for damages.

 Why risk it?
 Set up an operating account in the name of your LLC in which all income and related expenses are clearly shown, coded separately for each series or property.
 In the case of investors who are landlords, a separate account for tenant security deposits is always the best practice.
-If suit is filed it is likely that a plaintiff will demand an accounting and production of bank statements.
+If suit is filed, a plaintiff will likely demand an accounting and production of bank statements.
 Be prepared to show a sound business structure that functions with integrity.
-This is an essential part of any investor's asset protection strategy.
+This is an essential part of any investor’s asset protection strategy.